Take the first step

 • Cooking and eating gear

-As you likely have to carry everything on your back unless you aren’t fortunate have a horse or water craft, this is a place where you can save a lot of weight!
+As you likely have to carry everything on your back unless you are fortunate to have a horse or water craft, this is a place where you can save a lot of weight!
 Sheet metal kettles made from copper, brass, iron or tin were popular all through the fur trade.
 Cast iron was around but is better suited for someone settled in a cabin than on the trail.
 Enamelware simply wasn’t around before 1840, use tinned goods instead.

 A tin cup and your knife is a great starting kit for eating.
 Throw in a tin kettle and perhaps a sheet iron frying pan and you are good to go!